-- See the troubleshooting chapter in the OmniBook Installation and Setup Guide if you have problems that interfere with turning on or starting the OmniBook. - Check OmniBook Notes for the most current troubleshooting suggestions. - Look at the online Help for Windows and other applications. - Check with your computer system administrator, if you have one. - Check your local library or bookstore for other books about Windows, MS-DOS, and other applications. - Contact your dealer, or contact Hewlett-Packard.
-See the OmniBook Support and Service booklet or open OmniBook Support in the online OmniBook Library.
+- See the troubleshooting chapter in the OmniBook Installation and Setup Guide if you have problems that interfere with turning on or starting the OmniBook. - Look at the online Help for Windows and other applications. - Check with your computer system administrator, if you have one. - Check your local library or bookstore for other books about Windows, MS-DOS, and other applications. - Contact your dealer, or contact Hewlett-Packard.
+See the OmniBook Support and Service booklet or open OmniBook Support in the online OmniBook Library. - Click Start and Help to use the Windows "troubleshooters" provided for several types of common problems.
+On the Contents tab, open the Troubleshooting book, then start the desired troubleshooter.